Limits of Probability Measures with General Coefficients: Eigenvalue Distributions

 with the moments $m_k$ given in \Cref{scaledlln}.
-Sometimes, as seen above, for sequences $\{\mu_N\}_{N\geq 1}$ of exponentially decaying probability measures, for $N\geq 1$, we can scale $\mu_N$ by an appropriate power of $N$ and use \Cref{prop:scaledbgf} to satisfy the conditions of \Cref{lln}.
+Thus, the distributions $d_{N,\beta}$ satisfy a $\frac{1}{2}$-LLN, although note that $\theta$ is constant rather than proportional to $N^{-\frac{1}{2}}$.
+Sometimes, as seen above, for sequences $\{\mu_N\}_{N\geq 1}$ of exponentially decaying probability measures, we can scale $\mu_N$ by an appropriate power of $N$ for $N\geq 1$ and use \Cref{prop:scaledbgf} to satisfy the conditions of \Cref{lln}.
+We state this idea rigorously in the following result.